sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gsl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The GNU Scientific Library for numerical analysis
+Short desc    : The GNU Scientific Library for numerical analysis
 URL          : http://www.gnu.org/software/gsl/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The GNU Scientific Library (GSL) is a collection of routines for
+Descript     : The GNU Scientific Library (GSL) is a collection of routines for
              : numerical analysis, written in C.
 ```